mitmedialab/Consent-HackDay/README.md

 ### 11:30-4:30

-* 11:30 Order pizza or other delivered food.
+* 11:30 Order pizza or other food for delivery.

 * Hack.